Residential Real Estate

 - Interest rates have increased to just under 3.65%.

 - And, house prices have risen around 3+% in the more popular housing price points and areas further exasperating the situation (although this appreciation now appears to be slowing).

 - Baby boomers who were choosing to “stay put’ and update rather than “move up” to their dream house as it is no longer considered a sound investment (and a lot of times inventory is not available) which is causing most of the housing shortage are now finding available inventory.
 This situation has loosened up as many new listings have come on the market over the past few months.

-- And there is still little entry-level construction going on in our area, just larger homes and new rentals (only 50% of what it was in 2005).
+- And there is still little, if any, entry-level construction going on in our area, just larger homes and new rentals.

-- As a result of the previous two points, we are experiencing the current housing inventory shortage (the shelves are empty in our starter housing price points).
+- As a result of the previous two points, we are experiencing the current housing inventory shortage (the shelves are empty in our starter housing price points of under $400K).

 - And, some empty houses are starting to appear at out higher price points.